slacgismo/gismo-cloud-deploy/README.md

 ##### project name

-The following instruction ask you to type a project name.
-The name is appeared in the tags of each created cloud resources.
-They are the information of budget management if your company needs.
+The following instruction asks you to type a project name.
+The name appears in the tags of each created cloud resource.
+They are the information for budget management if your company needs it.
 Please type any name you like.

 ```bash
 Enter the name of project.
 This will be listed in all created cloud resources, and it's used for managing budege.
 (It's not the same as project path):